How to Ship PRD to MVP With AI Coding Assistants (2026 Playbook)

 After deployment, review within 24 to 48 hours:

 Update your prompt library and test checklist immediately.
+Also record which PRD assumptions broke in production and which acceptance check would have caught that drift earlier.
 This is how one-person teams get faster each sprint instead of repeatedly relearning.

 Real Solo-Founder Use Cases